 - Best shoes for HIIT

 If you're a runner, it's likely that you end up using your road trainers when doing your strength and conditioning work, which is fine to a point but if you're training becomes more focussed you should be looking at something that adds the support and safety you need for the task at hand.

-An all-round gym shoe is a great option if you only want one pair and never know what your workouts might look like β but if you're really serious about a specific type of training, you may want to invest in something a bit more focused.
+An all-round gym shoe is a great option if you only want one pair and never know what your workouts might look like – but, if you're really serious about a specific type of training, you may want to invest in something a bit more focused.

-These millennial pink trainers wouldn't be out of place with any casual streetwear, but they're more than just good-looking.
+These trainers wouldn't be out of place with any casual streetwear, but they're more than just good-looking.
 Nobull makes classically designed shoes with all the key features you'd want in a training shoe, but with no outlandish claims as to what they'll help you achieve.

-The one-piece upper is durable, breathable and flexible for ease of movement no matter what your workout is, and since the material is abrasion resistant it'll stand the test of time.
+The one-piece upper is durable, breathable and flexible for ease of movement no matter what your workout is, and since the material is abrasion resistant it should stand the test of time.

 The 4mm heel to toe drop will help you feel steady on the ground and responsive as you move.
 If you want one simple investment shoe that'll do you for the gym, pub, and work, it doesn't get much better than these.

 On is best known for its running shoes, which is why the Cloud X is such a surprising addition to the company's ever-growing range of shoes.

 The technology that sits within the Cloud X is identical to the other models that fall under the iconic On umbrella.
 Although it is still classed as a running shoe, we've found its real strength lies in general training, covering everything from gym workouts to HIIT, CrossFit and shorter runs.